rmehner/setup-postgres/README.md

 ## Supported OSs and Architectures

-This action supports all OSs and architectures that Github actions supports; at the time of writing.
+This action supports all OSs and architectures that GitHub actions supports; at the time of writing.

 ## Supported Versions

 A version may be specified in the form of `X.Y.Z` where `X`, `Y`, and `Z` are integers.
-The version must be a valid version of postgresql that is available from the [embedded postgres project](https://github.com/zonkyio/embedded-postgres).
+The version must be a valid version of postgres that is available from the [embedded postgres project](https://github.com/zonkyio/embedded-postgres).

 A list of supported versions can be found [here](https://repo1.maven.org/maven2/io/zonky/test/postgres/embedded-postgres-binaries-linux-amd64/).